ooni/orchestra/README.md

 make proteus
 ```

 You should now have inside of `./bin` a series of binaries.
-The ones you are
+The ones you care
 about are:

 ```